5 Reasons Why Narcissists Target Empaths – & How You Can Recover From a Narcissist

 Empaths with their strong need for connection, weak boundaries, and compromised internal strength make perfect targets for a narcissist.

 To get the upper hand, the narcissist only has to emotionally bombard the Empath to coerce them into cooperating with their demands.

-In this article, you’re going to learn 10 traits that make you a perfect target for a narcissist and how to protect yourself from their influence.
+In this article, you’re going to learn 5 traits narcissists target in their victim and how to protect yourself from their abuse.